The Dome of the Rock

 Touring the Dome of the Rock

-Due to the ongoing tension between the Palestinian Muslims and the State of Israel the entry to the Temple Mount is quite restricted.
-Moreover, since 2000 entry to the Dome of the Rock is forbidden for non-Muslims.
-Nevertheless, it is still possible to appreciate its size and grandeur of this building by from the outside.
+Since 2000 AD, entry to the Dome of the Rock has been forbidden for non-Muslims.
+Nevertheless, it is still possible to appreciate the size and grandeur of this building from the outside.

 A tour of the Temple Mount can be combined with a guided day tour of Jerusalem.